 - Within a larger group, cattle have complex social interactions and are capable of forming close relationships with others.
 Like humans, they tend to spend most of their time with a small, select group of "friends", and have been known to hold grudges against other animals.

 - Cattle families stick together.
 Contrary to popular belief, cattle do not sleep standing up.
 Rather, they will naturally stay close to their relatives when bedding down, with sleeping arrangements determined by hierarchy within the family unit.

 - Cows have strong maternal instincts.
 Emotional bonds between a mother and calf form quickly.
 Research has shown that calves are strongly impacted by early separation from their mothers, becoming more prone to crying, experiencing weaning difficulties and generally being more anxious.
 This bond goes both ways, too.
 There's evidence to suggest that cows will travel miles to find their calves when lost.

 - Cattle feel the loss of a close friend or family member strongly.
 Cows in mourning have been known to shed tears for their missing loved ones.

 - Similar to humans, cattle experience negative judgment bias.
 When a cow or steer is depressed or anxious, they are more likely to interpret ambiguous signs and situations as negative or threatening.
 This condition is frequently brought on by prolonged exposure to stressful, unpredictable environments.

-Given the number of similarities between humans and cattle, it's worth it to invest in equipment that will make their lives comfortable and stress-free.
-To learn about how Arrowquip cattle handling systems create healthier, happier animals, check out our website or contact a sales representative in your area today.
+Given the number of similarities between humans and cattle, it's worth investing in equipment that works with their natural instincts and will make their lives comfortable and stress-free.
+To learn about how Arrowquip cattle handling systems create healthier, happier animals, contact us to connect with a Livestock Expert today.